-Where can international researchers from risk areas carry out a Covid-19 test after arriving in Münster?
+Where can international researchers from risk areas carry out a Covid-19 test once they are in Münster?

 Which options do international scientists have for vaccinating against the Corona virus?

 Moreover, selected general practitioners can vaccinate their patients.
-International researchers should therefore – and in order to have a contact person in case of illness – choose a GP as soon as possible after their arrival.
+International researchers should therefore – and in order to have treatment at hand in case of illness – choose a GP as soon as possible after their arrival.
 Persons with statutory health insurance can proceed as follows:

 - Go to this link on the website of the Kassenärztliche Vereinigung Westfalen-Lippe https://www.kvwl.de/earzt/.